Leon-Lo/Leon-Lo/README.md

 ## 📫 Get in Touch

-- Feel free to reach out to me if you have any questions or collaboration ideas.
-You can contact me through [email](leon.lobe@univie.ac.at)
+- ## 📫 Get in Touch

+- You can reach out to me directly via GitHub by sending a message or opening an issue on one of my repositories.

 ## 🌐 Find Me Online